Course fees (2017/18 entry)

 - Certificate(s) for any qualifications listed in your application

-- If applying to study the PgCert or PgDip levels of the programme, a completed Declaration form (see Responsibilities of Employing Organisation document)
+- If applying to study the PgCert or PgDip levels of the programme, a completed Confirmation of Employer support form

 - A (passport size) photo of yourself for your student card